 P2P lending has opened my eyes up to a largely unknown world of people who spent too much, borrowed too much, want too much, or simply got unlucky in life.
 P2P lending almost fulfills everyone’s critical eye and compassion at the same time.
 I’m hooked.

 With every new investment, it’s good to start small and work our way up.
 We might get lucky in the beginning and start thinking we know more than we know.
 If this happens, I encourage everyone to remind themselves that luck early on can be incredibly damaging later on.
-You can open up a Prosper investor or borrower account with this link.
-Investor returns average around 9.28% and starting borrowing costs are around 6.38%.
+You can open up a Lending Club account with this link.

 Just be warned, if you have addictive tendencies like smoking, drinking, gambling, and eating lots of bacon, you may want to limit your initial investment amount to something small.
 Making money with money is already tempting enough!